openego/eTraGo/doc/theoretical_background.rst

 Grid and Storage / Store expansion with LOPF
 ---------------------------------------------

+TODO

 For grid and storage expansion, a linear-optimal power flow is performed.
-Therefore, eTraGo is assumed to fulfill the corresponding requirements
+Therefore, *eTraGo* is assumed to fulfill the corresponding requirements

-linear approximation assuming eTraGo to fulfill the assumptions to perfom a LOPF (as those are small voltage angle differences, branch resistances negligible to their reactances, voltage magnitudes can be kept at nominal values) since it focuses on the extra-high and high voltage levels.
+linear approximation assuming *eTraGo* to fulfill the assumptions to perfom a LOPF (as those are small voltage angle differences, branch resistances negligible to their reactances, voltage magnitudes can be kept at nominal values) since it focuses on the extra-high and high voltage levels.
 As objective value of the optimisation, the overall system costs are considered.

 With the argument ‘pf_post_lopf’, after the LOPF a non-linear power flow simulation can be conducted.